upperstream/ansible-roles/base/README.md

     the user.
 Authorized keys for only users who have this list will be set.
   * `shell` - Optionally set the user's shell.
+  * `ssh_key` - SSH key generation with the following options:
+    * `generate` - Generata an SSH key for this user when set to `true`.
+      Default value is `false`.
+    * `type` - Key type.
+Default value is `rsa`.
+    * `bits` - The number of bits of the key to create.
+Default value depends on underlying `ssh-keygen` command.
+    * `passphrase` - The passphrase of the key to generate.
+No passphrase is set if not provided.
+    * `comment` - The comment of the key to generate.
+Default value is `ansible-generated on $HOSTNAME` as ansible automatically sets.
+    * `replace` - Replace the existing key with a new one to generate.
+      Defalt value is `false`.
 * `zfs_load_keys`- List of ZFS dataset to load encryption keys for at boot.
 On FreeBSD host, this variable is a dictionary of dataset to key location pairs.
 On Linux host, this variable is a list of